DevMountain/react-drills/README.md

 Good Luck!

+## Setup

+To help speed up the process of moving from question to question we have provided a bunch of `app-#/` folders that have been created using the `create-react-app` CLI.
+Therefore, if you are currently on question 1, you will put your work inside of `app-1`.
+If you are currently on question 4, you will put your work inside of `app-4`.

+* Run `npm install` in each `app-#/` folder before starting the questions.

+You can then test your work for each question by running `npm run start`.

 ## Set 1

 1. Create a basic react app where you type in a text box and it shows up as text somewhere else on the screen.